clj-commons/citrus/README.md

 ## Best practices

-- Pass the reconciler explicity from parents components to children.
-Since it is reference type it won't affect shouldComponentUpdate aka rum/static optimization.
-But if you prefer to do it Redux-way, you can use context in Rum as well https://github.com/tonsky/rum/#interop-with-react
+- Pass the reconciler explicity from parent components to children.
+Since it is reference type it won't affect `rum/static` (`shouldComponentUpdate`) optimization.
+But if you prefer to do it _Redux-way_, you can use context in _Rum_ as well https://github.com/tonsky/rum/#interop-with-react
-- Set up the initial state by `broadcast-sync!`ing an `:init` event before first rendering.
-This way you're free to gather the initial as you need in each controller and can setup a global watcher in the atom passed to `:state` in the reconciler.
+- Set up the initial state by `broadcast-sync!`ing an `:init` event before first render.
+This enforces controllers to keep state initialization in-place where they are defined.

 ## Roadmap
 - <strike>Get rid of global state</strike>